MichaelBelgium/MV_cPanel/README.md

 #define LOG_REPORTS			true 	//log all the reports that have been sent to admins
 #define LOG_ANTICHEAT		true 	//log all the actions from the anti-cheat
 ```

+# Contributing
+You are free to contribute on this admin/vip system.
+Fork it and open a PR.
+I'd even appreciate it.
+More commands, anti-cheat stuff, improvements, whatever you like.